Projects - The Governor General's Horse Guards Canadian Household Cavalry

 However, my favourite manoeuvres with the cavalry squadron are the tent pegging and skill-at-arms exercises.
 In the basic discipline, the rider spears a course of ground targets; this has its origins in the clash of horse versus elephant cavalry in the Indian Empire.
 In ring jousting, the rider threads his weapon through a course of small hoops suspended in mid-air; this mimics skewering mounted opponents in battle.
 Both exercises can employ either the sword or the lance and both may include jumping horses over obstacles.

 I have the honour to represent Canada at the International Tent Pegging Championships, when the Fédération internationale équestre brings together cavaliers from across the globe to vie for pride of place in a contest of horsemanship and edged weapons.
-My blog entries from India in 2008 and from Oman in 2007 record the respective results.
+My blog entries from India and from Oman record the respective results.

 Modern Cavaliers, Musketeers, Hussars, and Dragoons